PennyLaneAI/qml/whatisqml.rst

 :html:`<br>`

-While a lot of research focuses on ideal, universal quantum processing units (QPUs) whose development is still a thing of the future, a large share of quantum machine learning is interested in near term quantum devices :cite:`farhi2018classification` :cite:`schuld2018circuit` :cite:`grant2018hierarchical` :cite:`liu2018differentiable`.
+While a lot of research focuses on ideal, universal quantum processing units ("fault-tolerant QPUs") whose development is still a thing of the future, **a large share of quantum machine learning is interested in near term quantum devices** :cite:`farhi2018classification` :cite:`schuld2018circuit` :cite:`grant2018hierarchical` :cite:`liu2018differentiable`.
-One can understand these devices as special purpose hardware in between Application-Specific Integrated Circuits (ASICs) and Field-Programmable Gate Arrays (FPGAs).
+One can understand these devices as a form of special purpose hardware, like Application-Specific Integrated Circuits (ASICs) and Field-Programmable Gate Arrays (FPGAs).

 Using quantum devices like neural networks